 The Lake Street Streetscape, Resurfacing and Utility Improvement projects were constructed in 2019 & 2020.
 The Village received \$3M in Federal STP funds for the streetscape project from Harlem to Euclid.
-The locally funded utility project consists of water main replacement from 0ak Park Avenue to Euclid Avenue, sewer replacement from Grove Avenue to Euclid Avenue and sewer lining in sections from Euclid Avenue to Ridgeland Avenue.
-The street resurfacing project is from Euclid Avenue to Austin Boulevard and uses local CIP funds and a \$310,000 grant from Cook County.
-There were advanced contracts for traffic signal an lighting improvements at Albion to coordinate with the development and a separate purchase contract for traffic signal poles due to long lead times.
+The locally funded utility project consists of water main replacement from Oak Park Avenue to Euclid Avenue, and Sewer replacement from Grove Avenue to Regular Market and the sewer resurfacing project is from Euclid Avenue to Austin Boulevard and uses local CIP funds and a \$310,000 grant from Cook County.
+There were advanced contracts for traffic signal alone lighting improvements at Albion to coordinate with the development and a separate purchase contract for traffic signal poles due to long lead times.
 The projects will be completed in 2019 and closed out with IDOT for the streetscape project over the next couple of years potentially.
 The Village funded a \$120,000 grant program with DTOP for the Better Lake Street Rewards Program to help with potential loss of business during construction.